dabeaz-course/practical-python/Notes/07_Advanced_Topics/04_Function_decorators.md

     return x + y
 ```

-Now, consider the function with some logging.
+Now, consider the function with some logging added to it.

 ```python
 def add(x, y):